 Buried amongst the other announcements made on 25 November was a paper from the Treasury looking at measures of inflation.
 It revealed a decision about replacing the Retail Prices Index (RPI) with the Consumer Prices Index (CPI) including owner-occupied housing costs (CPIH).
 The RPI has not been an official National Statistic since 2013 because of serious deficiencies

 All registered pension schemes can (in theory at least) invest in property, including land, either in the UK or overseas.
-Pension schemes can invest directly in property, but many choose to invest indirectly using pooled vehicles.
+Pension schemes can invest directly in commercial property, but many choose to invest indirectly using pooled vehicles.
 These include unit trusts, open-ended investment companies (OEICs) or real estate investment trusts (REITs).
-As well as allowing smaller
+As well as allowing

 The Government has rejected the Public Accounts Committee (PAC)’s proposal that HMRC should evaluate pensions tax relief.
 The concern was HRMC did not understand the impact of some of the UK’s largest tax reliefs which includes pension tax relief.
 The committee called for a formal review, but the Government disagreed.
 They pointed to several recent consultations